Know The Signs

-"My boyfriend used to be so calm, but he began to get so angry all the time.
+"My husband used to be so calm, but he began to get so angry all the time.
 He never used to have a temper."

 They express or act in ways that reflect hostility, bitterness, or resentment or rage.
 They talk about seeking revenge.

 Putting affairs in order

 They rush to complete or revise a will.

 "He kept showing me things around his apartment when I came over, like where he kept his keys, money, important papers, and even his will.
 But he was only 28 years old.
 When I questioned him, he said 'I'm telling you just in case I'm not here anymore."